HernanW4/nvim_config/README.md

 # TODO

+[X] Add markdown preview
-[] Add markdown preview
+1. [] Fix markdown preview

-[] Find some kind of file navigation, to open projects and what not
+[X] Find some kind of file navigation, to open projects and what not

-[] Change nvim cmp style
+[X] Change nvim-cmp style

+[X] Add rustfmt plugin